This article does not apply to students taking the NWEA™ MAP® Growth Assessment.

 - Geometry, Measurement, and Data

-After students complete questions from one Benchmark sub-test, they return to the map where they click the Home icon to start a new sub-test.
+After students complete questions from one Benchmark sub-test, they are returned to the map where they must click the Home icon to start the next sub-test.

 Counting, Cardinality, and Numbers in Base 10 question type

 Students drag the numbers at the bottom of the screen to the path to create the correct number sequence.